medusajs/medusa/docs/content/development/endpoints/create.md

 ---
-description: 'Learn how to create endpoints in the Medusa backend.
+description: 'Learn how to create endpoints in Medusa.
 This guide also includes how to add CORS configurations, creating multiple endpoints, adding protected routes, and more.'
 addHowToData: true
 ---

 # How to Create Endpoints

-In this document, you’ll learn how to create endpoints in your Medusa backend.
+In this document, you’ll learn how to create endpoints in Medusa.

 ## Overview

-Custom endpoints reside under the `src/api` directory in your Medusa Backend.
-They're defined in a TypeScript or JavaScript file that is named `index` (for example, `index.ts`).
-This file should export a function that returns an Express router.
+Custom endpoints are created under the `src/api` directory in your Medusa Backend.
+They're defined in a TypeScript or JavaScript file named `index` (for example, `index.ts`).
+This file should export a function that returns an Express router

+They're then transpiled into the `/dist/api` directory to be consumed.

 ---